goschtl/zope/zam.api/trunk/src/zam/api/README.txt

 IZAMCoreLayer
 ~~~~~~~~~~~~~

 The core layer provides the ZAM core management views but no plugins and
 skin configuration.
 This allows us to write skins with a selective choice
 of plugins.
-Of corse we each plugin must be configured again for your
+Of course each plugin must be configured again for your
-cusotm skin.
-There is no way to offer out of the box a working set wihtout
+custom skin.
+There is no way to offer out of the box a working set without
 to configure a plugin twice using two different layers.

 IZAMPluginLayer
 ~~~~~~~~~~~~~~~

 The zam plugin layer should not be used in plugins.
 You need to define a plugin layer for your plugin in zam.api.layer and use this new defined layer.
 This layer will then become a part of the IZAMPluginLayer.
 This makes it possible to use the IZAMPluginLayer and get all it's configuration.

-But what happens if you don't devlop in the zamplugin.* namespace?
-Then you only have the option to configure your plugins for an additional layer and use another skin which uses the IZAMPluginLayer and you custom layer.
+But what happens if you don't develop in the zamplugin.* namespace?
+Then you only have the option to configure your plugins for an additional layer and use another skin which uses the IZAMPluginLayer and your custom layer.
 Using the IAZMPluginLayer for your configuration and sharing such packages ends in bad configuration and others needs to exlude your configuration and if this is not needed in every skin they provide and is based on IZAMPluginLayer.
-Of corse can you do this in your own private projects, but please do not use it for public shared packages and help us to provide a clean IZAMPluginLayer.
+Of course you can do this in your own private projects, but please do not use it for public shared packages and help us to provide a clean IZAMPluginLayer.

-Any improvment which offers us a better layer usage concept is very welcome if it doesn't need to configure additional subscribers.
+Any improvement which offers us a better layer usage concept is very welcome if it doesn't need to configure additional subscribers.